 The geography surrounding Fort Wagner allowed only a few units at a time to attack.
 Strong gave Shaw and the 54th the place of honor as one of the leading regiments in the assault.
 After 11 hours of almost continuous bombardment, the men of the 54th advanced across a narrow beach towards the fort at around 7:45 p.m.
 As the Union bombardment ceased, the Confederate defenders left their shelter to man the parapets.
 The men of the 54th advanced across the sands with bayonets fixed.
 Shaw ordered his men into a jog and then into a charge as enemy forces opened fire.
 Many of the men fell, but their comrades pressed on to Fort Wagner.

 Enemy fire killed Shaw as soon as he reached the top of the parapet.
 Undeterred, his men surged forward into the fort.
 They engaged the enemy in close range, hand-to-hand combat.
 Enemy musket fire from inside the fort killed and wounded hundreds.
 Hallowell¸ the color bearer, and Sgt.
 Maj.
-Lewis Douglass, the son of Frederick Douglass, were both wounded.
+Lewis Douglass, the son of Frederick Douglass, were all wounded.
 As the battle raged on, Sgt.
 William Carney noticed the wounded color bearer.
 He dropped his musket and, despite multiple wounds, rushed forward and raised the colors as the chaos of the battle swirled around him.
 As elements of the 54th retreated, Carney declared, “Boys…the old flag never touched the ground.”
 Enraged by the sight of African American Soldiers, the enemy refused to take prisoners and executed the men of the 54th on the spot.

 Although they sustained heavy losses, the 54th pinned down the defenders, allowing other regiments to advance on Fort Wagner.
 They managed to enter the fort, though a Confederate counter-attack pushed out the remaining Union Soldiers.
 The attack on Fort Wagner failed, with the Union suffering horrific losses.
 1,515 Soldiers were killed, wounded, or captured.
 The Confederates lost only 174 men.
 Confederate brigadier general William B. Taliaferro, commander of the defenders, wrote, “In front of the fort the scene of carnage is indescribable… I have never seen so many dead in the same space.”
 The 54th Massachusetts sustained the worst losses; almost half of the 600 men were killed, wounded, or captured, including Shaw.
 The Confederates buried Shaw in a mass grave with his men.
 They viewed this as the ultimate insult for a white man to be buried with African Americans.
 Shaw’s family felt differently; they believed it an honor that Shaw was buried in the field with his Soldiers.